vectrexman/mouse-trap-monitor/README.md

 4. Clone this repository into a directory of your choice e.g. your home directory at `~/`:

         git clone git@github.com:vectrexman/mouse-trap-monitor.git
+5. From within your cloned directory e.g. `cd ~/mouse-trap-monitor` Copy the example `.env.example` file to `.env` and alter variables to your preference including putting in your IFTTT key *important*

+        cp .env.example .env

+    If you don't do this you will likely get errors as it won't know what values to use.

 ### Running the script

-From anywhere (substituring the locaton as relevant):
+From anywhere (substituting the locaton as relevant):

     python3 ~/mouse-trap-monitor/start.py